These White Chocolate Candy Cane Cookies are crispy, chewy, and delicious. The perfect sweet treat for the holidays!

 The second time making these I used store-bought crushed candy canes due to laziness, they worked perfectly well and would recommend you go this route if they are easily available to you.
 Either method will work though!

-I never did try freezing them.
-I suspect they would do ok in the freezer (sugar and candy doesn’t usually due to moisture), but the candy cane parts will get stickier/chewier.
-Ideally I would store them in an airtight container separated with parchment.
-They’ll last a couple weeks or so this way.
+I didn’t try freezing them after baking.
+I suspect they would do ok in the freezer but the candy cane parts will get stickier/chewier.

-These white chocolate candy cane cookies are the perfect burst of flavour this holiday season.
-If you’re not a fan of white chocolate like me,these cookies might just convert you, or you could swap the white chocolate for any other kinda and have an equally delicious cookie on your hands!
+These white chocolate candy cane cookies are the perfect burst of flavor this holiday season.
+If you’re not a fan of white chocolate like me, these cookies might just convert you, or you could swap the white chocolate for any other kinda and have an equally delicious cookie on your hands!

 Looking for more Christmas Cookie Recipes?